Sanjiban08/Student_Result_Analysis_with_Python-Data_Analysis/README.md

 In the Jupyter Notebook (Student_Marks_Analysis.ipynb), you will find step-by-step data analysis and visualization code.
 The notebook includes the following sections:

 Data Loading: Loading the student marks dataset.

 Data Exploration: Exploring the dataset to understand its structure and summary statistics.

 Data Preprocessing: Cleaning and preparing the data for analysis.

 Data Analysis: Analyzing the dataset to derive insights.

-/Data Visualization: Creating various types of charts (bar charts, scatter plots, histograms, etc.) to visualize the data.
+Data Visualization: Creating various types of charts (bar charts, heat maps, box plots, etc.) to visualize the data.

 Conclusion: Summarizing the findings and conclusions from the analysis.